 While weed control is important (we don’t want our pastures to be overtaken by a noxious species, after all!), widespread use of herbicides can be detrimental for soil health, so it’s best to use them sparingly and targeted toward specific noxious weeds you want to do away with.

 Along with diversifying your pasture, it’s also important to properly manage your horse’s living space to keep the soil and plant life healthy.
 First and foremost, avoid overstocking pastures.
 The number of horses a pasture can support will differ depending on the type of terrain in your area; grassy pasture can often support one horse per 1-2 acres while pastures with sparse vegetation may only support one horse per 5-10 acres.

-In some boarding situations, pasture can’t be accessed 24-7 or may not be an option at all, so in these cases, owners need to do the best they can.
+In some boarding situations and locations, pasture can’t be accessed 24-7 or may not be an option at all, so in these cases, owners need to do the best they can.
 Yes, fresh grass is the most natural food for horses, but they can also do well on hay year-round.
 In cases such as this, adding variety and many natural foods into your horse’s diet can help support gut health, and since your horse won’t have access to beneficial bacteria from live plants and soil, consider feeding an equine probiotic to make up for this difference.

 The health of our pastures and soil quality is closely connected to our horses’ digestive system, and keeping horses on diversified pasture is best.
 However, when that’s not an option, adding probiotics is a great alternative and will ensure your horse is receiving the beneficial bacteria he needs for digestive health.